magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42396-->

-*  Magento now updates the mini cart successfully when a shopper deletes a product from their cart while in multi shipping mode, then switches to a single shipping address.
+*  {{ site.data.var.ee }} now updates the mini cart successfully when a shopper deletes a product from their cart while in multi shipping mode, then switches to a single shipping address.
 Previously, product prices were not updated as expected.

 <!--- MC-41494-->